shaheming/searchEngine/README.md

 ## CS221 Project - Peterman Search Engine
 ## Team 5
 In this project, we implement:

-1. Punctuation Tokenizer
+We implement a disk-based index structure is based on the idea of LSM (Log-Structured Merge tree)
+1. write and read
-2. PorterStemmer
+2. merge
-3. WordBreak--English version (Use Dynamic programming)
+3. search(and and or)
-4. WordBreakCKJ(class)
+4. delete

 Chinese and Japanese both Version use the dictionary called dic_cn and dic_jp under resource directory